reteps/dockerfmt/README.md

 This is surprisingly [non-trivial](https://github.com/moby/buildkit/issues/5889) as we want to attach the comments to their position in the formatted output, but they are stripped by the parser beforehand.

-## Caveats

-The `RUN` parser currently doesn't support grouping or semicolons in commands.
-Contributions are welcome!

 ## JS Bindings